rkoshak/sensorReporter/mqtt/README.md

 ```

 ##### Sensor related Parameters
-Can be defined within the `ConnectionOnDisconnect:` parameter.
+Can be defined within the `ConnectionOnReconnect:` parameter.

 | Parameter          | Required | Restrictions | Purpose                                                                                                               |
 |--------------------|----------|--------------|---------------------------------------------------------------------------------------------------------------        |